find your perfect postgrad program

 Summary

-Our MRes in History offers an excellent opportunity for you to extend your range and depth of historical knowledge alongside your proficiency in research and project management.
-It is ideal preparation for a PhD in History as well as a valuable qualification for those pursuing a wide range of careers.
+Our MRes in History offers you an excellent opportunity to extend your range and depth of historical knowledge alongside your proficiency in research and project management.
+The course is an ideal academic undertaking in preparation for a PhD in History, as well as a valuable qualification for those pursuing a wide range of careers.
+Advanced research skills acquired by MRes students are sought after in a range of sectors, from finance to academia, and teaching to the civil service.

 Summary

-Our MRes in History offers an excellent opportunity for you to extend your range and depth of historical knowledge alongside your proficiency in research and project management.
-It is ideal preparation for a PhD in History as well as a valuable qualification for those pursuing a wide range of careers.
+Our MRes in History offers you an excellent opportunity to extend your range and depth of historical knowledge alongside your proficiency in research and project management.
+The course is an ideal academic undertaking in preparation for a PhD in History, as well as a valuable qualification for those pursuing a wide range of careers.
+Advanced research skills acquired by MRes students are sought after in a range of sectors, from finance to academia, and teaching to the civil service.

 Summary